 Getting carried away over the Christmas period is common with many people spending more than they had expected to.
 Christmas debts combined with the usual household expenses can make managing finances tough and left unchecked can even lead to a damaged credit file.
+If you budget right, then you can stop credit defaults from ever occurring and affecting your ability to get a loan.

 An account only needs to be behind by as little as sixty days before a credit provider can list a payment default so you don’t have to ignore a debt for long before it can turn into a real problem.